Find singing lessons near you in Killeen, TX

 Vocal Warm-up Techniques

-Joseph taught 19 days ago
+Joseph taught about 1 month ago

 The Tutor introduced the Student to fundamental vocal techniques, including diaphragmatic breathing and Bel Canto mouth positioning.
 They practiced vocal exercises to identify registers and discussed audition song choices for Hairspray, with recommendations for further practice on breath support and range exploration.